-(\2) indicates values that can only be set when 📑 (Report) mode is set.
+(\) 1280 can be set only when 📰 (Report) mode is set.

-- We recommend you use a tripod to prevent camera shake when taking pictures at high zoom ratios. - Pictures taken in the digital zoom range appear grainier than pictures taken in the optical zoom range. - For details on the available functions, refer to "Functions Available for Each Shooting Mode" (p.172). - The image magnified using Intelligent Zoom may appear rough on the display.
+- We recommend you use a tripod to prevent camera shake when taking pictures at high zoom ratios. - Pictures taken in the digital zoom range appear grainier than pictures taken in the optical zoom range. - For details on the available functions, refer to "Functions Available for Each Shooting Mode" (p.174). - The image magnified using Intelligent Zoom may appear rough on the display.
 This does not affect the quality of the recorded image. - Intelligent Zoom is available regardless of whether the digital zoom is turned on or off.